RSCJacksonLab/landscapy/docs/cookbook/ml/adding-predictions-back-to-a-landscape.md

 Store predictions under new, model-specific layer names and preserve the measured layer unchanged.
-Ensemble members are replicate values of the prediction layer; uncertainty and split membership have separate meanings.
+Ensemble members are replicate values of the prediction layer.

 ## Input

 Predictions in this example exist only for held-out rows.
-The model values are already on the assay scale; real pipelines must record any inverse transform.
+The model values are already on the assay scale.
+Real pipelines must record any inverse transform.

 ## Worked example